+In the full game, this chapter would walk through the steps of character creation and all the tools at your disposal.
 In this demo version, pre-built characters have been provided for you.
-Find the character sheets alongside this demo pack, which will have all the necessary information on your Designation and Programs that you'll need.
+Find the character sheets alongside this demo pack.